dinasv/CSBFinder/README.md

 ```
 java -jar CSBFinder.jar -in plasmid_genomes.fasta -q 10 -ins 1 -ds plasmids -cog-info cog_info.txt
 ```
+##### Input parameters
+- The input genomes files is _plasmid_genomes.fasta_ located in the input directory.
+- The quorum parameter is set to 10 (i.e., each CSB must have instances in at least 10 input genomes).
+- The number of allowed insertions in a CSB instance is one.
+- The dataset name is _"plasmids"_
+- The gene orthology input file is _cog_info.txt_ located in the input directory

+##### Output
+The output files will be now located in the output directory
 > On a laptop computer with Intel Core i7 processor and 8GB RAM, this execution should take a few seconds